 \subsection{Unitary evolution}

 In this finite-dimensional Hilbert space, we can write the states as complex column vectors and the unitary operators $U$ as $M\times M$ unitary matrices.
-For systems with exactly one photon $S=U$ and the quantum state of the photon in mode $k$, $\ket{1}_k$, is represented as a column vector with $m$ rows that are zero except for the $k$th row, which carries a one.
+For systems with exactly one photon $S=U$ and the quantum state of the photon in mode $k$, $\ket{1}_k$, is represented as a column vector with $m$ rows that are zero except for the $k$th row, which has a one.

-For $n$ photons there is a known, more involved, transformation that gives $U$ in terms of $S$.
+For $n$ photons there is a known, more involved transformation that gives $U$ in terms of $S$.
 The evolution matrix $U$ of the system with $n$ photons belongs to the unitary group $U(M)$ and $S\in U(m)$.
 We can define a group homomorphism $\varphi: U(m)\to U(M)$.

-A nice description of the properties of $\varphi$ and a verification that it is indeed a homomorphism between groups is given in \cite{AA11}.
-We content ourselves with noticing the physically relevant fact that the group operation that gives the composition of operators, matrix multiplication for our description, is preserved.
+A nice description of the properties of $\varphi$ and a verification that it is indeed a homomorphism between groups is given in Aaronson and Arkhipov's paper\cite{AA11}.
+We content ourselves with noticing the physically relevant fact that the homomorphism preserves the group operation to compose operators, which is matrix multiplication in our description.
 If we have a succession of $N$ optical networks, the first with a matrix $S_1$ and the last with $S_N$, the total system has a scattering matrix $S=S_N \ldots S_2S_1$.
-Their effect of $n$ photons can also be described by multiplying each corresponding unitary operator $U(S)=U(S_N)\ldots U(S_2)U(S_1)$ as expected.
+Their effect of $n$ photons can also be described by multiplying the corresponding unitary operators with $U(S)=U(S_N)\ldots U(S_2)U(S_1)$, as expected.

-Here and in the following sections, we work with the usual photon creation and annihilation operators $\hat{a}_k^{\dagger}$ and $\hat{a}_k$ \cite{Lou00}.
+Here and in the following sections, we work with the usual photon creation and annihilation operators $\hat{a}_k^{\dagger}$ and $\hat{a}_k$\cite{Lou00}.
 Their effect on states with $n_k$ photons in mode $k$ is